-You are required to clock in/out at a TAS terminal, (in areas utilizing automated time accounting) at the beginning of shift and after the pick-up whistle.
-You are also required to egress and ingress, on TAS, when passing through the gate during working times.
+You are required to clock in/out, (in areas utilizing automated time accounting) at the beginning of shift and after the pick-up whistle.
+You are also required to egress and ingress when passing through the gate during working times.